-San Pedro Promenade and Town Square - Construction on phase one of this project began in January 2020, which will create a nearly onemile public promenade running parallel to the Los Angeles Main Channel, meeting at a new town square at 6th Street, just east of Harbor Boulevard.
-The promenade and town square will include amenities such as public seating, landscaping, hardscape, signage, architectural finishes, public restrooms, and a new floating dock for recreational vessels.
+San Pedro Promenade and Town Square -

+Construction on phase one of this project began

+in January 2020, which will create a nearly onemile public promenade running parallel to the Los

+Angeles Main Channel, meeting at a new town

+square at 6th Street, just east of Harbor

+Boulevard.
+The promenade and town square will

+include amenities such as public seating,

+landscaping, hardscape, signage, architectural finishes, public restrooms, and a new floating dock for recreational vessels.
 The project's second phase will complete the middle section of the promenade where existing restaurants remain, and extend the promenade to the southerly end of the West Harbor development.
-Total project cost of Phase I is \$58.2 million, with a \$1.3 million grant from the State of California Division of Boating and Waterways for completion of the floating dock for recreational vessels.
+Total project cost of phase one is \$58.2 million, with a \$1.3 million grant from the State of California Division of Boating and Waterways for completion of the floating dock for recreational vessels.
 Completion of the first phase is slated for summer 2021.

-- West Harbor Plans for West Harbor (previously called the San Pedro Public Market) include 42 acres of landside space providing ample outdoor space for restaurants, retail, fresh markets, office space, waterside activities, and an open-air amphitheater for live entertainment.
-The first phase of construction are City improvements for the San Pedro Promenade and Town Square project mentioned above.
-The developers, The Ratkovich Company and Jerico Development, expected are to invest approximately \$100.0 million in this Construction is expected to redevelopment. begin in late 2021. - Wilmington Waterfront Promenade -Construction started in November 2020 on this \$70.8 million waterfront promenade and open space project.
-Creating a "window on the waterfront" for the Wilmington community, the project includes the realignment of Water Street parallel to the existing railroad tracks and construction of a community park adjacent to the Banning's Landing Community Center, along with a waterfront promenade, public pier, public dock for commercial vessels, public restrooms with a green roof, playground, 5,000 square foot commercial development pad, and parking lots.

-Work along Water Street includes utilities, street work, grading, paving, striping, lighting, and landscaping.
+- West Harbor Plans for West Harbor (previously known as the San Pedro Public Market) include 42 acres of landside space providing ample outdoor space for restaurants, retail, fresh markets, office space, waterside activities, and an open-air amphitheater for live entertainment.
+The West Harbor developers, The Ratkovich Company and Jerico Development, are expected to invest approximately \$100.0 million in this redevelopment and begin their portion of construction in late 2021.
+The first phase of construction are City improvements for the San Pedro Promenade and Town Square project mentioned above (\$58.2 million).
+The Citv's second phase, San Pedro Promenade Phase 2 for a total of \$16.5 million, will be coordinated with the West Harbor developers. - Wilmington Waterfront Promenade -Construction started in November 2020 on this \$70.8 million waterfront promenade and open Creating a "window on the space project. waterfront" for the Wilmington community, the project includes the realignment of Water Street parallel to the existing railroad tracks and construction of a community park adjacent to the Banning's Landing Community Center, along with a waterfront promenade, public pier, public dock for commercial vessels, public restrooms with a areen roof. playground, 5,000-square-foot commercial development pad, and parking lots.
+Work along Water Street includes installation of utilities, street work, grading, paving, striping, lighting, and landscaping.
 Other project improvements to the nine-acre site include irrigation, signage, and furnishings such as public seating, bike racks, and drinking fountains.
 Completion is expected in 2023.